-Copper IUDs have a one-year failure rate of approximately 0.7% which makes them one of the most effective birth control techniques we have and.
+Copper IUDs have a one-year failure rate of approximately 0.7% which makes them one of the most effective birth control techniques we have in hand still now.
 Both parous and nulliparous females can use such IUDs.
 They are available under, among others, the trade names ParaGard and Copper-T.

 Common Copper IUD Side Effects